dangerdak/learn-travis/README.md

 if the usual sense, and you can also set it up to fail if the codebase doesn't meet your litning rules.

-* Doesn't seem to work with ES6
+* Doesn't seem to work with ES6 - if you put a really old version of node in your travis.yml
-* Doesn't seem to work with shot
+* Doesn't seem to work with shot - old node issue again I think :blush:

 ## Resources
 [Continuous Integration - Martin